starkandwayne-attic/starkandwayne.github.com/_posts/2013-01-28-companycreate.md

 It's great to be back running a company and having people wanting to join for the journey!

+## Initial thank you's

+I am very fortunate to have mate many people and learnt many things about the history, present and future of our profession.
+I want to thank and acknowledge the dozens of incredible people I worked with at Engine Yard over the last two years.
+Thanks also to the many, many people in the field of PaaS and devops who are either personal friends, are acquaintances over twitter or github, or I stalk them quietly on the internet when they're saying profound things and think no one in particular is listening.

+I also want to thank the many people I've met over the last year from the Cloud Foundry core team at the Pivotal Initiative (previously VMWare).
+There are an awful lot of incredibly talented people working on an open source PaaS that anyone can use for internal or commercial purposes.

+Thanks to all the people on the Cloud Foundry mailing lists ([vcap-dev](https://groups.google.com/a/cloudfoundry.org/forum/?fromgroups#!forum/vcap-dev) & [bosh-dev](https://groups.google.com/a/cloudfoundry.org/forum/?fromgroups#!forum/bosh-dev)) who answer my questions.
+Oooh, and also to the growing number of new people on the lists who now read my answers to their questions!

+And thanks to Rob Mee for giving me space at Pivotal Labs HQ in San Francisco, free lunches on Tuesdays, and a budget to add some extra magic and education around the edges of the incredible core of Cloud Foundry.
+He and his team will be wonderful stewards for the Cloud Foundry open source ecosystem.

 ## Can you become a customer?

 When you can say "yes", or "oh god, I think so", then I'd love to chat with you and hear your story.
 Perhaps we can work together; or perhaps I can point you in the direction you need to go next.
 Email me at [drnic@starkandwayne.com](mailto:&#x64;&#x72;&#x6E;&#x69;&#x63;&#x40;&#x73;&#x74;&#x61;&#x72;&#x6B;&#x61;&#x6E;&#x64;&#x77;&#x61;&#x79;&#x6E;&#x65;&#x2E;&#x63;&#x6F;&#x6D;), tell me your interesting story and then let's have a chat on Skype.